ed-andre/betterjobs/README.md

 Acme Corp,Technology,workday,https://acme.wd1.myworkdayjobs.com/acme_careers/,https://www.acme.com/careers,True
 ```

-3. The adhoc_company_urls_sensor will automatically detect changes to this file and trigger the relevant job scraping pipelines.
+3. The adhoc_company_urls_sensor will automatically detect changes to this file and trigger the relevant job discovery pipelines.

 ### Scheduling Jobs

-For production use, you should configure appropriate schedules:
+For automated use, you should configure appropriate schedules:

 1. The URL discovery assets (`*_company_urls`) only need to run when you update the datasource CSV files with new companies.

-2. The job scraping assets need to run frequently to find new job postings.
+2. The job discovery assets need to run frequently to find new job postings.

 To modify the built-in schedules or create new ones: